jackwasey/icd/README.md

     e.g. Cancer, Heart Disease
     -   several standard mappings of ICD codes to comorbidities are included (Quan, Deyo, Elixhauser, AHRQ, PCCC)
-    -   very fast assignment of ICD codes to comorbidities (using matrix multiplication with C and C++ internally)
+    -   *very fast* assignment of ICD codes to comorbidities (using novel matrix multiplication algorithm and C++ internally)
+-   use your existing data format, minimizing requirements for pre-processing
--   summarizing groups of ICD codes in natural language
+-   summarize groups of ICD codes in natural language
 -   Charlson and Van Walraven score calculations
 -   Hierarchical Condition Codes (HCC) from CMS
 -   Clinical Classifcations Software (CCS) comorbidities from AHRQ